 This reiterates point 3 above.
 Identify the hierarchy and accountability, and make sure you have the support of the management chain all the way to the top.
 Communication will be crucial when needing to enforce policies and getting all stakeholders to comply.

 You need to establish a team dedicated to Office 365 governance so you can create a governance plan, review and adjust policies in accordance with varying users – remember, the most effective policies are ones that are tailored where appropriate and possible.
 A blanket approach contradicts the very nature of how Office 365 optimizes business communication and productivity.

 Have a central location for creating your governance plan and developing your governance strategy.
 Once you are ready to roll and communicate instructions for compliance, create an easily accessible knowledge base for all stakeholders to access – intranet, for example.

 Using all Office 365 tools available is a given, for example, Secure Score.
 Also, acknowledge any gaps you have and whether employee resources or cost is an issue.
 What can easily be scaled?
 It’s worth seeing which third-party tools can help you drastically improve Office 365 governance.

-Automating the process of defining and monitoring of policies, the discovery of any violations against them, and communicating who should act on them will optimize the way you enforce governance in Office 365.
-You will be able to operate a robust governance strategy at scale, taking back control, while giving users the permissions necessary to use Office 365 in the way they fit to do their jobs effectively.
+Automating the monitoring of policies, discovery of any violations, and communicating who should act on them will optimize the way you enforce governance in Office 365.
+You will be able to deliver a dynamic governance strategy at scale, taking back control, while giving users the permissions necessary to use Office 365 in the way they fit to do their jobs effectively.
 I recommend checking out Rencore’s Governance Automation solution if this interests you.